EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This add-on extends Easy Forms for MailChimp to allow MailChimp forms to comply with the EU Opt-In Directive
+This extends Easy Forms for MailChimp to make MailChimp forms comply with The EU General Data Protection Regulation (GDPR).

 == Description ==

-This addon extends Easy Forms for MailChimp by creating an additional section on the form builder called 'EU Law Compliance.'
-There you can manage a checkbox that will assist with making your form compliant with The EU Opt-In Directive (Directive 2002/58/EC, Directive 2003/58/EC) which covers all direct email marketing messages, including charitable and political messages.
+This addon creates an additional section on the Easy Forms for MailChimp form builder called 'EU Law Compliance.'
+There you can manage settings that will assist forms to be compliant with The EU General Data Protection Regulation (GDPR) which replaces the Data Protection Directive 95/46/EC.
+The law applies to the processing of personal user data in the European Union (EU) regardless of whether the processing takes place in the EU or not.

-Below all of the MailChimp forms on your site there will be a check box accompanied by some customizable text.
+All MailChimp forms will have a checkbox above the submit button accompanied by text you can customize to confirm the user consents to their data being submitted.

 > Note: This add-on plugin requires [Easy Forms for MailChimp](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/) to work.